symfony/symfony-docs/quick_tour/the_architecture.rst

-In addition to the AcmeDemoBundle that was already talked about, notice that the kernel also enables other bundles such as the FrameworkBundle, DoctrineBundle, SwiftmailerBundle, and AsseticBundle bundle.
+In addition to the AcmeDemoBundle that was already talked about, notice that the kernel also enables other bundles such as the FrameworkBundle, DoctrineBundle, SwiftmailerBundle and AsseticBundle bundle.
 They are all part of the core framework.

 Configuring a Bundle